Stephen-Gates/report-gallery/docs/cant-answer.md

 # Difficult Questions

-These questions can be difficult to answer using standard LeanIX reports and a standard configuration.
+It is difficult to answer these questions using standard LeanIX reports and standard configuration.

 <!--
 ## User Groups